jlangch/venice/doc/readme/datatypes-custom.md

 ## Wrapper types

 Wrapper types give simpler types a name and can add a constraint on them.
-An eMail address is not just a string it's a string with well defined constraints.
+An eMail address is not just a string it's represented by a string and has well defined constraints.

 ```clojure